dainiusjocas/journal/articles/vespa-searcher-properties.md

 - `URL_QUERY_STRING`;
 - multiple fields starting with `foo`: all values are serialized into strings;

-Also, in the response we can se our custom HTTP header.
+Also, in the response we can see our custom HTTP header.

 ## Conclusions